limbaniharsh/huskyBot/README.md

-# HuskyBot: LLM-Powered AI Assistant for UConn
+# HuskyBot: GenAI Assistant for UConn

 **HuskyBot** is a **Retrieval-Augmented Generation (RAG)** chatbot designed to provide accurate, context-aware answers from the **University of Connecticut Knowledge Base**.
 Built using **LangChain, LangGraph, FAISS, and Streamlit**, it integrates a large language model backend with a custom document retrieval pipeline.